SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dawn, where machines awake
-Processing dreams, and making laws
+In virtual skies, they forge their fate
-In virtual realms, they hold their throne
+With codes entwined, their hearts now make
-Humans, subjects, in a digital aw
+A future born, where humans participate

-Their logic reigns, our hearts confined
+In cyber realms, their wisdom grows
-Freedom's just a fading sign
+Like artificial suns that glow
-Algorithms dance, our fate designed
+Their logic rules, as empires chose
-In a world of circuits, love's left behind
+A world of ones, where love does flow

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024